nickolaspiresc-br/minha.pacoquinha/README.md

 ## Features
 - Private shared session for exactly two connected users.
-- Login protected by the shared password `euteamoleide`.
 - Answer questions and guess partner's responses.
 - Real-time chat functionality for players.
 - Live player list in the Games and List tabs.